- Instructions for Form 5471 - Introductory Material

 - Funds, Trusts, and Other Financial Vehicles

-- "Offices of Bank Holding Companies" and "Offices of Other Holding Companies" are located under Management of Companies (Holding Companies) on page 17.
+- "Offices of Bank Holding Companies" and "Offices of Other Holding Companies" are located under Management of Companies (Holding Companies) below.

 - Real Estate and Rental and Leasing

 - Administrative and Support and Waste Management and Remediation Services

 - Arts, Entertainment, and Recreation